 A night of music, dance and theatre to celebrate Churchill’s announcement of the Victory in Europe and to bid goodbye to Adderbury’s American GI allies.

-21st July 2018, the Adderbury Parish Institute will step back in time to the year of 1945 and see the village’s own American GI Frank George, under his show persona ‘Major Swing’, lead a night of celebratory entertainment of American, English and Big Band classics.
-Headlining alongside will be the ‘Bluebelles’, the delightful three part harmony group inspired by the Andrew Sisters.
+21st July 2018, we stepped back in time to the year of 1945 and saw the village’s own American GI Frank George, a.k.a ‘Major Swing’, lead a night of celebratory entertainment of American, English and Big Band classics.
+Headlining alongside was The Bluebelles, the delightful three part harmony group inspired by the Andrew Sisters.

-The event will be for one night only and a percentage of the money raised will go towards supporting VaT’s community initiatives.
-One of these 2018 projects is the professional recording of their 2017 Christmas show ‘Christmas Across Time’ which will be produced as a four-part radio show to be played on local radio this December.
+The money raised from this event will go towards supporting VaT’s community initiatives.
+One of these 2018 projects is the professional production of their 2017 Christmas show ‘Christmas Across Time’ which is has been turned into four-part radio show to be played on local radio this December.
 In conjunction with its airing, VaT will visit local care homes in a series of interactive concerts where they will bring parts of the show to life as they celebrate the festive season with the residents.